ShamimRabby/eth-vanity-crystalsea/README.md

 To run this script, you will need:

 - **Python 3.x**: Ensure you have Python installed on your machine.
+Link: https://www.python.org/downloads/
 - **Selenium WebDriver**: For browser automation.
 - **Chrome WebDriver**: Compatible with your version of Chrome.
 - **Requests Library**: For making HTTP requests.